 Besides presenting graphs, the ebook explains what the data means and why it matters, as you’ll see in the sample page below:

-By providing plenty of white space, splitting text with subheadings, and visualizing data, Microsoft shows that an ebook on a highly complex topic can be reader-friendly.
+By providing plenty of white space, splitting text with subheadings, and visualizing data, Microsoft shows that a free ebook on a highly complex topic can be reader-friendly.

 The Freelancer’s Bible by Route 1 Print

-What makes this ebook work visually is its clear design theme, which you can see in every single page.
+What makes this free ebook work visually is its clear design theme, which you can see on every single page.
 Both the text and graphics come in blue and gray.
-Translucent blue circles and a background pattern of gray zigzag lines are used to highlight titles and images.
+Translucent blue circles and a background pattern of gray zigzag lines highlight titles and images.

 It also uses different visualization styles to present freelancing-related statistics.

 And, of course, the ebook offers practical help, answering questions like “should I get VAT-registered?”.
-It also offers tips on things like workflow management, client relationships, how to charge for services, increase revenue, and how to build an online profile.
+It also offers tips on workflow management, client relationships, how to charge for services, increase revenue, and build an online profile, among other topics.

 Anyone thinking of building a freelance career—or just starting to do so—will find this ‘bible’ a valuable resource.